-My red wine reviews include wines that range in style from a light Pinot Noir to a full-bodied Cabernet Sauvignon.
+My red wine reviews and ratings include wines that range in style from a light Pinot Noir to a full-bodied Cabernet Sauvignon.
 Whether you prefer dark fruit aromas in your red wine or more tart cherry notes, there’s a great red wine for you and my wine reviews cover all styles.

 Red wine gets its red colour by leaving the skins in contact with the fermenting juice of red grapes.
 Conversely, white wine does not and so can be made from either red or white grapes since the skins are removed during fermentation.
 Red wine cannot be made from white grapes.

 Red wine is made using the skins, seeds, stems, juice and flesh of the grape, with the grape skins and flesh imparting the red colour, and the seeds and stems providing red wine tannins.
 Dark red wines are left in contact with their crushed skins for an extended time, sometimes up to a month, to extract as much colour pigmentation as possible.

 Red wines are often blends of several red grapes, the most famous red wine blend being Bordeaux.
 The red grapes permitted in a Bordeaux wine are Cabernet Sauvignon, Cabernet Franc, Merlot, Petit Verdot, Malbec, and Carménère, the first three grapes being most dominant.

 Red wines made on the left bank of the Gironde River of Bordeaux tend to have mostly Cabernet Sauvignon in their blend, while those on the right bank lead with Merlot.
 A red Bordeaux blend is also known as Claret.
 But when those red grapes are blended in another wine region of the world, they are known as Meritage.